Zipcar: History

 Following impressive third-quarter results, previous CEO Scott Griffith announced that 2012 would mark Zipcar's "first full year of profitability on a US GAAP basis".
 Scott Griffith stepped down on March 15, 2013, following Avis Budget Group's acquisition of Zipcar.
 Mark Norman remained as president until February 2014, when Avis Budget Group announced that Kaye Ceille was appointed president of Zipcar, and "Mark Norman would step down in order to pursue another career opportunity."
 In July 2016, Kay Ceille stepped down as president of Zipcar to become the managing director of Avis Budget Group International, Australia.
 On January 5, 2017, Zipcar announced that after a 6-month search they appointed Tracey Zhen as its new president.
 Zhen came over from TripAdvisor where she had been a vice president and general manager.
-On September 27, 2020, Zipcar announced Angelo Adams as its new head of Zipcar.

 Zipcar saw a significant swing in demand during the COVID-19 pandemic, with a falloff in demand in March 2020 and a surge in May.
 Having taken cars off the road, the company had trouble keeping up with demand, causing a backlog at the customer service center.
 Some customers arrived at the time of their reservation to find no car in the parking spot.
 Some customers reported being stranded without transportation and unable to reach customer service to complain or cancel their membership.
 President Tracey Zhen apologized in June, saying the company was adding cars and customer service employees.
 By that month, she reported membership applications in New York City 70% above June 2019.
 An anonymous employee told CNN that the problems were exacerbated by laying off more than 20% of its employees, and changing call centers.

+On September 27, 2022, Zipcar announced Angelo Adams as its new head of Zipcar.

+On December 1, 2025, Zipcar sent an email to its members announcing that it is proposing to cease its UK operations, with service suspended from the start of January 2026 pending the outcome of its employee redundancy consultation.